 In many cases, these records are often perfectly listenable apparent from the affected area, making it all the more frustrating that an otherwise perfect piece of vinyl is now essentially unplayable.

 What if you could fix deep scratches and save your album from landfill?

 Today, I’m going to show you how to fix a scratched record using just a simple household toothpick.

 How to Fix Scratches on Records: Can You Really!?

 The simple answer is, yes you can…but there are a few caveats:

-There are always records beyond hope, of course.
-I’ve come across my fair share of unplayable records that would better serve as a coffee coaster than musical format, but what if we could easily save a few of these records?
-And better still, what if, sometimes, it was actually quite simple?
+- Not ALL records can be saved.
+I’ve come across my fair share of unplayable records that would better serve as a coffee coaster than a musical format, but if we could save a few, it’s worth a shot.
+Better still, it’s actually quite simple.